 Vehicles have become mobile computers, so needless to say, automotive software plays a key role.
 Stefan Hartung, chairman of the Mobility Solutions business sector at Bosch and future Bosch CEO, believes that the fusion of automotive and IT expertise will present major new opportunities for the sector.

 Our image of the car is being rapidly transformed.
 Horsepower and spacious interiors are no longer the deciding factors.
 Now, more than ever before, when customers shop around for a car, they’re interested in integrated intelligence.
 “Software enhances the driving experience, and above all, it makes drivers’ lives easier,” says Stefan Hartung, chairman of the Mobility Solutions business sector and future CEO of Bosch.
 For example, they can hand over the irksome task of stop-and-go driving to a traffic jam pilot and in the very near future, electric cars will be able to automatically book the cheapest vacant charging station along the route.
 Automatic parking makes it possible for vehicles to automatically navigate the parking garage and park themselves.
-“Technically speaking, the future of mobility requires well written code, connectivity, and artificial intelligence,” explains Hartung.
+“Turning these solutions into reality requires well written code, connectivity, and artificial intelligence,” explains Hartung.
 So automotive suppliers such as Bosch are becoming software companies for mobility.

 lines of code are needed to program the software in a normal car — that’s ten times as many as it was ten years ago.